bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 # Title: Understanding "PLEG is not healthy"

-In this post, I'd like to talk about "PLEG is not healthy" issue, sometimes which is leading "NodeNotReady" status.
+In this post, I'd like to talk about the "PLEG is not healthy" issue, which sometimes lead to a "NodeNotReady" status.
-As understanding how the PLEG works, it will be helpful for the troubleshooting around this issue.
+When understanding how PLEG works, it is helpful to also understand troubleshooting around this issue.

 ## What is the PLEG ?

-PLEG is stand for Pod Lifecycle Event Generator, this module in kubelet(Kubernetes) convert accordingly the container runtime states with each matched pod-level event, and maintain the pod cache up-to-date by applying changes.
+PLEG stands for Pod Lifecycle Event Generator.
+This module in kubelet(Kubernetes) adjusts the container runtime state with each matched pod-level event, and keeps the pod cache up-to-date by applying changes.

-We will take a look around the red dot line part from below process image.
+Let's take a look at the dotted red line below in the process image.
 ![original_pleg_flow_image](https://github.com/bysnupy/blog/blob/master/kubernetes/orig-pleg.png)

 The original image is here: [Kubelet: Pod Lifecycle Event Generator (PLEG)](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/pod-lifecycle-event-generator.md).